balazsrakhely/f5_vs_role/README.md

   uses them as suffix, use the 'vs_name' input parameter as is, and do not construct a new name with port and protocol.
 If port and protocol are still provided and the name doesn't have them as suffix, the name construction still happens.

+If 'vs_operation' equals 'update':

+2. Update the pool of the virtual server.
+The parameter 'pool_name' must be provided, but it can be empty ("") for the intent of pool removal

+If 'vs_operation' equals 'remove':

+2. Removes the virtual server.

 ### Examples